jtakayama/makahiki/install/doc/redhat_readme.txt

 Run the script as specified:
 -------------------------------------------------------------------------------
-% sudo ./install/redhat_installer.py --dependencies --os redhat --arch x64
+% sudo ./install/redhat_installer.py --dependencies --arch x64
 -------------------------------------------------------------------------------
 The script installs these packages and their dependencies, if they are not already installed: